Shipprojects/rdbus/README.md

 ### Protocol

-As was seen in previous examples, at the top of the json file we have a `"protocol"` field.
+As was seen in previous examples, at the top of the json file we have the `"protocol"` field.
 ```json
 {
     "protocol": "modbus",